gradiently/fast-research-tutorial/tutorial/README.md

 ## When Start A Project
 ### Tighten the Scope
+Tightening the scope, is mostly for mantally manage your drive.

 Make sure your core logic / points can be:
 * reduce into 1~3 charts
 * reduce into 1~3 numbers